The Self-Concealing Craft of Kristin Walsh

 Kristin Walsh, Indicator no. 5, 2024.
 Courtesy: the artist and Petzel, New York; photograph: Daniel Polonsky

 Aluminium features prominently in the show’s eight sculptures, parts and wholes of which could pass as readymades.
-But far from it: Walsh produces her work largely by sheet forming, an especially arduous approach to metal fabrication.
+But far from it: Walsh produces her work largely by sheet forming, an especially arduous approach to sculpting.
 Her craft is the self-concealing kind.
 The surfaces tend toward factory-issued refinement – inexpressively polished or bead blasted to an even, satin sheen.
 Sited in a white-walled gallery on an ebony-hued floor, they exude an austere, rigorous formality.
 Two of the largest constructions, Engine no. 12 (2024) and Indicator no. 5 (2024), dominate the rooms they occupy with intimidating coldness.
 Around them, smaller sculptures punctuate the interstitial areas.
 One of these, Engine no. 13 (2024), hangs on a side wall like a taxidermized tractor, its trophy pistons gleaming in a neat arrangement.

 Indicator no. 5 looks like an upturned metal piano merged with a subway turnstile.
 From its bulky form a slender metal tube ascends, penetrating the gallery ceiling and insinuating itself into the building’s invisible systems.
-On the ground, where one of the turnstiles’ appendages points, sits a die.
+On the ground, where one of the turnstile's appendages points, sits a die.
 If you notice this stray bit of unassuming world, oddly juxtaposed with the formalist construction that looms above it, you may also observe it quiver, levitate, spin and then settle into stillness once again.
 This sorcery is controlled by a cleverly concealed system of electrically activated magnetism.
 A viewer’s anticipation has time to ripen into anxiety, as periods of stillness stretch out past the borders of internet-era patience.
 Each time the activation occurs, it is a freakish aberration.
 You want to turn to someone beside you: Did you see that?
 I swear it just…

 Kristin-Walsh-The-working-end-2024